Sheldon-Cole/Rename-GoPro/README.md

 - `010`: Chapter number
 - `001`: File number

-So, when recording a continuous video, the filenames would be:
+When recording a continuous video, the filenames would be:

 1. `GX010001.MP4`
 2. `GX020001.MP4`
 3. `GX030001.MP4`
 4. etc...

-When recording the next video, the filenames would:
+Then recording the next video, the filenames would:

 1. `GX010002.MP4`
 2. `GX020002.MP4`